smartclean/smartclean.github.io/docs/dedicated-db.md

 2. You may alternatively, provision your own Timescale DB (PostgreSQL database instance with the TimeScale extension) and give us access to write to it.

-The diagram below shows how SmartClean Matrix and subscribers of this service can access this database.
+The diagram below shows how Matrix and subscribers of this service can access this database.

 <img alt="Using the dedicated database" src="https://www.smartclean.io/matrix/images/Multi-Tenant-DB.png" title="Using the dedicated database" width="800"/>